 - a.
 Regular meetings will be conducted on campus at as consistent a time and location as is possible. - b.
-The Replacement and Agenda Committee will set the time and location for regular meetings at the beginning of each academic term, but this decision can be overturned by a majority vote of the Senate. - c.
+The Replacement and Agenda Committee will set the time and location for regular meetings at the beginning of each academic term, but this decision can be overturned by a majority vote of the Senate. - i.
+The Senate Executive Board will release an amendable religious holiday calendar every fall, spring, and summer term. - c.
 The Replacement and Agenda Committee will prepare the agenda for regular meetings. - i.
-The agenda may be amended from the floor at the specified time by a majority vote. - ii.
+The agenda may be amended from the floor at the specified time by a majority vote.
+The Senate may adopt the agenda by a majority vote and if passed, will end amendments to the agenda.
+This motion is non-debatable, non-amendable and does not yield to amendments to the agenda. - ii.
 The agenda will include sections for Roll Call, Pledge of Allegiance, Invocation/Moment of Silence, Amendments to the Agenda, Amendments to the Minutes, Public Comment, Student Body Officer Reports, Committee Reports, Vetoed Legislation (if any), Second Readings (if any), First Readings (if any), Announcements, Final Roll Call, and any other matters which the Replacement and Agenda Committee deem necessary. - iii.
-If the Replacement and Agenda Committee fails to meet, prepare, and send the agenda by 5:00 PM on the day before the meeting of the Senate, the Senate Secretary will prepare an agenda consisting only of Roll Call, Pledge of Allegiance, Invocation/Moment of Silence, Amendments to the Agenda, Amendments to the Minutes, Public Comment, Vetoed Legislation (if any), Second Readings (if any), Announcements, and Final Roll Call.
+If the Replacement and Agenda Committee fails to meet, prepare, and send the agenda by 3:00 PM ET on the day before the meeting of the Senate, the Senate Secretary will prepare an agenda consisting only of Roll Call, Pledge of Allegiance, Invocation/Moment of Silence, Amendments to the Agenda, Amendments to the Minutes, Public Comment, Vetoed Legislation (if any), Second Readings (if any), Announcements, and Final Roll Call.
 This agenda may be amended from the floor during Amendments to the Agenda. - iv.
-All documents to be considered at a Senate meeting will be provided to all Senators and will be made accessible to the public by being posted on the Student Government website no later than 11:59 PM the day before the meeting of the Senate for which the agenda will be used. - d.
-The President of the Senate may cancel a regular meeting set by the Replacement & Agenda committee at their individual discretion.
-The President of the Senate must cancel a regular meeting at least twenty-four hours prior to the start of the regular meeting.
-The President of the Senate may cancel a regular meeting with less than twenty-four hour notice if a meeting space is not reserved or the meeting was not properly public noticed.
+All legislation to be considered at a Senate meeting will be provided to all Senators and will be made accessible to the public by being posted on the Student Government website no later than 5:00 PM ET the day before the meeting of the Senate for which the agenda will be used. - v.
+The agenda will begin with the following statement: "We will be respectful of each other even when we disagree.
+We will direct all comments to the issues.
+We will avoid personal attacks."
+A Student Senator who acts contrary to this statement, as determined by the Chair of the Senate, will be issued a warning for disruptive conduct. - d.
+The President of the Senate may cancel a regular meeting set by the Replacement & Agenda Committee at their individual discretion.
+The President of the Senate must cancel a regular meeting at least twenty-four (24)

+hours prior to the start of the regular meeting.
+The President of the Senate may cancel a regular meeting with less than twenty-four (24) hours notice if a meeting space is not reserved or the meeting was not properly public noticed.
 The President of the Senate may not cancel two consecutive regular meetings unless quorum is unattainable due to vacancies.